Distributed Dispatching in the Parallel Server Model: Tidal Water Filling

 We can now substitute for~$p_n$ according to \eqref{eq:split:positive pi} in our objective function \eqref{eq:split:objective_fuction} to obtain a function of a single variable $\Lambda_0$.
 This yields,

+Notice that \eqref{eq:split:positive pi} implies that for every $p_n>0$ it holds that $\Lambda_0^2 - (2\receives_n^*) < 0$.
+Hence, every term in the summation of \eqref{eq:split:simple l2 error} is negative.
+As a result, lower values of $\Lambda_0$ lead to both lower values of each term and, perhaps, more negative terms.
 Clearly, to minimize the objective function, we seek the smallest $\Lambda_0$ that satisfies the KKT conditions given in \eqref{eq:split:kkt_conditions}.
 Observe that we can lower bound $\Lambda_0$ by combining \eqref{eq:split:positive pi 2} with the Primal feasibility in \eqref{eq:split:kkt_conditions} to obtain:

 Using $\sum_{n\in\setN}\receives_n^* ~=~ \sum_{\receives_n^*>0}\receives_n^* ~=~ a$, and rearranging \eqref{eq:split:minimal l0 } yields

 Thus, due to the Dual feasibility in \eqref{eq:split:kkt_conditions}, we obtain